 A. No Assignment

 No Party may transfer or assign this Agreement or transfer or assign any of its rights or assign any of its duties hereunder without the express written consent of the other Party.
 However, if the parties do mutually agree to an assignment, all rights and obligation set forth herein shall inure to the benefit of the Parties and to their respective successors and assigns.
-Nothing in this provision shall prevent the RDA from entering into subcontracts with one or more Subcontractors as provided elsewhere in this Agreement.
+Nothing in this provision shall prevent the BBR from entering into subcontracts with one or more Subcontractors as provided elsewhere in this Agreement.

 B. Severability